Key takeaways

 Do I need council approval to build a retaining wall in QLD?

-• in any way involves or interferes with a neighbouring property
+- The wall interferes with a neighbouring property

 What are the retaining wall building regulations in QLD?